maxwellnewage/kotlin-notes/README.md

 ## Components
 - RecyclerView with CardView for list
 - Gson for saving Note object on SharedPreferences
+- Swipe to Delete with ItemTouchHelper
+- Share with Intent Chooser

 ## How to run
 Just clone (or fork) the project and build on Android Studio.
 (Developed and Tested on version 3.5)